f16hari/ADO_Project_Migration_Tool/Readme.md

 1. Configure the appsettings with value of **Operation** key to be **GenerateReport** along with other general configurations like **OrgURL** and **PersonalAccessToken** which you can get the ADO.
 2. Setting the value of **ShouldTraverseRelations** to true will allow the tool to report work items specified through **WorkItemIds** property along with their related link as well.
 3. **AreaPathsToIgnore, IterationPathsToIgnore, WorkItemTypesToIgnore** are array of string properties which can be used to skip work items that end up for related links but are not to be reported.
-4. Now to execute in the cmd opened just type **ADMigration** and press enter.
+4. Having **ReportingDirectory** is mandatory as here is where the report with work items to be migrated will be stored.
-5. Having **ReportingDirectory** is mandatory as here is where the report with work items to be migrated will be stored.
+5. Now to execute in the cmd opened just type **ADMigration** and press enter.

 ## Steps for : Rollback

-1. Configure the appsettings with value of **Operation** key to be **MoveWorkItems** along with other general configurations like **OrgURL** and **PersonalAccessToken** which you can get the ADO.
+1. Configure the appsettings with value of **Operation** key to be **RollBackTo** along with other general configurations like **OrgURL** and **PersonalAccessToken** which you can get the ADO.
 2. Configure **RollBackFile** which will be the Execution Log file generated while moving work item and **RollBackToStep** to nudge the tool to roll back up to particular step based on the execution log file.
-4. Now to execute in the cmd opened just type **ADMigration** and press enter.
+3. Now to execute in the cmd opened just type **ADMigration** and press enter.

 ## Things to keep in mind
 - ADO has api rate limiter so its better to perform required operation on few hundered first -> verify those -> move to the next set with some cooldown time.